orbitinghail/graft/DESIGN.md

 **`writePages(Volume ID, [(offset,page)]`**
 Writes a set of Pages for a Volume.
 Returns a list of new Segments: `[(segment ID, offset range)]` once they have been flushed to durable storage.
 Implementations should support streaming writes to the server to improve pipeline performance.

 It's critical that this method produces Segments without duplicate offsets.
-Every offset written by this method will have a rLSN of 0.

 Clients may write the same offset multiple times in rare cases.
 When this happens, the PageStore simply needs to ensure that each segment produced contains no duplicate offsets.
 If the offset already exists in the currently open Segment then overwrite it with the new offset.
 Otherwise simply write it to the next open Segment.